Third parties in United States

 Some of the most active third parties in the U.S. today are:

-- The Libertarian Party, which advocates for individual liberty, free markets, limited government, and non-interventionism.
+• The Libertarian Party, which advocates for individual liberty, free markets, limited government, and non-interventionism.
 It is the third-largest party by membership and has ballot access in all 50 states.
-In 2020, it nominated Jo Jorgensen for president, who received 1.86 million votes (1.18% of the total)1
+In 2020, it nominated Jo Jorgensen for president, who received 1.86 million votes (1.18% of the total).
+In 2024, Libertarian nominee Chase Oliver received 635,500 votes (.42% of votes cast in the U.S.).

-- The Green Party, which promotes environmentalism, social justice, grassroots democracy, and peace.
+• The Green Party, which promotes environmentalism, social justice, grassroots democracy, and peace.
 It is the fourth-largest party by membership and has ballot access in 30 states.
-In 2020, it nominated Howie Hawkins for president, who received 405 thousand votes (0.26% of the total)1
+In 2020, it nominated Howie Hawkins for president, who received 405,000 votes (0.26% of the total).
+In 2024, Jill Stein was the party’s candidate for the third time, receiving 861,100 votes (.55% of all votes cast).

-- The Constitution Party, which supports the original intent of the U.S. Constitution, Christian values, states’ rights, and a strict interpretation of the law.
+• The Constitution Party, which supports the original intent of the U.S. Constitution, Christian values, states’ rights, and a strict interpretation of the law.
 It is the fifth-largest party by membership and has ballot access in 15 states.
-In 2020, it nominated Don Blankenship for president, who received 62 thousand votes (0.04% of the total)1
+In 2020, it nominated Don Blankenship for president, who received 62,000 votes (0.04% of the total).
+In 2024, the party nominated Randall Terry who received 41,294 votes (.03% of all votes cast)

-- The Reform Party, which was founded by Ross Perot in 1995 and advocates for political reform, fiscal responsibility, and trade protectionism.
+• The Reform Party, which was founded by Ross Perot in 1995 and advocates for political reform, fiscal responsibility, and trade protectionism.
 It is the sixth-largest party by membership and has ballot access in four states.
-In 2020, it nominated Rocky De La Fuente for president, who received 35 thousand votes (0.02% of the total)1
+In 2020, it nominated Rocky De La Fuente for president, who received 35 thousand votes (0.02% of the total).
+For the 2024 general election the party’s nominee was Robert Kennedy Jr., who received 756,300 votes (.49% of all votes).
+It should be noted Kennedy only ran as the reform party candidate in Florida and ran as the nominee for several other parties in other states.

 There are also many other smaller or state-based third parties that have varying degrees of activity and influence in U.S. politics.
 Some examples are:

-You can learn more about these and other third parties from their official websites or from Wikipedia2.
+You can learn more about these and other third parties from their official websites or from Wikipedia.